Our Day at the 2018 Ryder Cup

-For the morning Fourball, we had our made our viewing spot on the green at the 14th, next to the walkway between the green and 15th tee.
+For the morning Fourball, we had made our viewing spot on the green at the 14th, next to the walkway between the green and the 15th tee.
 We arrived a couple of hours before the first group arrived.
 While we waited for the players, we got our first introduction to exactly what it is to visit the Ryder Cup.
 The fans!
 The US Marshals had made their home on the same hole.
-You may have seen this merry bunch on TV- they were a group of probably 12 or so guys dressed in red white and blue hockey jerseys that they had made with their names as well the Eiffel Tower and the number 18.
-But you might recognize them from their Viking style hats that donned the US flag.
+You may have seen this merry bunch on TV- they were a group of probably 12 or so guys dressed in red white and blue hockey jerseys that they had made with their names as well as the Eiffel Tower and the number 18.
+But you might recognize them from their Viking-style hats that donned the US flag.

 Until the players came through, they really kept us entertained with their songs, chants, and getting the crowd involved.
 As the morning progressed, more and more fans showed up on the hole (including Napoleon!), and I think everyone around us enjoyed the songs and chats- especially when they could give these American fans a warm European Ole Ole Ole welcome!

 The 14th hole is a long dogleg left par 5.
 From our viewpoint standing behind the green, we couldn’t see the tee box.
 But we could feel the players coming as the crowds became much denser.
 While we couldn’t see any tee shots, we could, depending on if the player hit the fairway or not (here’s looking at you US team!), see their second shots.
 As well as the approach shots and putts.